LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 but can fall apart when designing creative tools (developer tools, no-code tools, design tools, languages, APIs etc.).
 There are fundamental differences[^0] between the two:
 - In transactional processes, users have clearly defined goals, and the task is highly specialized (e.g. "Go to work", "Order takeout", "Find accommodation for my upcoming trip") and can often be modeled as a linear process
-- In creator tools, use cases vary *wildly*, goals are neither linear, nor clearly defined, and may even change throuhgout the session
+- In creator tools, use cases vary *wildly*, goals are neither linear, nor clearly defined, and may even change throughout the session

 In fact, creator tools typically ship knowingly addressing only a percentage of their key use cases — otherwise they would never ship at all.